-Expansion and investments: The Board reviewed the expansion strategy and targets (which increased from the previously planned 325 new stores net to 350 new stores net) and investments for the forthcoming financial year, such as new stores, new markets and the number of store refurbishments, as well as long-term investments in areas such as online shopping, IT and new brands.
-At the beginning of 2014 an expanded sportswear concept is being launched in H&M's online store and in selected H&M stores in 18 countries (to start with).
+Expansion and investments: The board reviewed the expansion strategy, including targets and investments for the forthcoming financial year such as new stores, new markets and the number of store refurbishments, as well as long-term investments in areas such as online shopping, IT, new brands and the broadening of H&M's existing product range.

-Sustainability: Strategic matters within the Group's sustainability work were discussed and dealt with, with reports on the results of the Group's sustainability work in areas such as compliance with the Code of Conduct, more sustainable cotton, climate impact, anti-corruption, etc.
+Sustainability: Strategic matters within the group's sustainability work were discussed and dealt with on an ongoing basis.
+The results of the group's sustainability work in areas such as compliance with the Code of Conduct, more sustainable cotton, climate impact, anticorruption, etc. were reported every six months.

-Other: During the year the Board also discussed strategic matters such as competition, external factors and macroeconomic conditions as well as development opportunities for H&M and the other brands.
-Earlier in the year the Board had decided to change the basis for future allocations to the HIP incentive programme; this proposal was presented and approved at the 2013 AGM.
+Other: During the year the board also discussed strategic matters such as competition, external factors and macroeconomic conditions as well as development opportunities for H&M and the other brands.

-Accounting and auditing matters are prepared within the Auditing Committee and reported to the Board.
+Accounting and auditing matters are prepared within the auditing committee and reported to the board.

-At each Board meeting the chairman of the Auditing Committee reports on the main points discussed at the latest meeting of the Auditing Committee.
+At each board meeting the chairman of the auditing committee reports on the main points discussed at the latest meeting of the auditing committee.

-Among other things, the Board made decisions on the following:
+Among other things, the board made decisions on the following:

-- The interim reports, full-year report, annual accounts and consolidated accounts, as well as the corporate governance report. - The dividend proposal to the AGM of SEK 9.50 per share for the 2011/2012 financial year. - Proposal to the AGM to change the basis of future allocations to the HIP incentive programme. - Proposal to the AGM concerning guidelines for remuneration to senior executives - Decision to continue with the present model for monitoring internal control. - Decisions were taken during the year on the updated work plan.
+- The interim reports, full-year report, annual accounts and consolidated accounts, as well as the corporate governance report. - The dividend proposal to the AGM of SEK 9.50 per share for the 2012/2013 financial year. - Proposal to the AGM concerning guidelines for remuneration to senior executives. - H&M's investment plan for 2015. - H&M's tax policy in brief and its publication on hm.com. - To continue with the present model for monitoring internal control. - An updated work plan was adopted during the year.

-In connection with the Board's review of the proposed Annual Report for 2013, auditor Åsa Lundvall gave an account of the year's audit work.
+In connection with the board's review of the proposed annual report for 2013, auditor Åsa Lundvall gave an account of the year's audit work.

-THE AUDITING COMMITTEE IN 2013
+THE AUDITING COMMITTEE IN 2014

-Since the statutory meeting held in conjunction with the 2013 AGM, the Auditing Committee has consisted of chairman Bo Lundquist and members Sussi Kvart and Christian Sievert.
-The committee held four meetings at which minutes were taken in 2013.
+Since the statutory meeting held in conjunction with the 2014 AGM, the auditing committee has consisted of chairman Christian Sievert and members Sussi Kvart and Anders Dahlvig.
+The committee held four meetings at which minutes were taken during the 2013/2014 financial year.

-Ernst & Young attended the Auditing Committee meetings and reported on the auditing assignments.
-The meetings were also attended by CFO Jyrki Tervonen and Chief Accountant Anders Jonasson, among others.
-The Committee's meetings are minuted and the minutes are then distributed to the Board members.
-During the year the Auditing Committee addressed the following matters, among others:
+Ernst & Young attended the auditing committee meetings and reported on the auditing assignments.
+The meetings were also attended by CFO Jyrki Tervonen and chief accountant Anders Jonasson, among others.
+The committee's meetings are minuted and the minutes are then distributed to the board members.
+During the year the auditing committee addressed the following matters, among others:

-- The company's financial reporting, including interim reports, the corporate governance report and annual report. - Compliance with the Group's internal control and risk management processes and review of the overall risk analysis for the Group.
-Among other things, the following functions also gave presentations/provided information on their work: Security, Expansion, Tax and IT. - The company's internal pricing model and tax issues. - Whistleblowing. - Ernst & Young provided the Committee with information on the results of its scrutiny as well as the scope of the audit. - The Auditing Committee finds that it is clear which assignments Ernst & Young takes on in addition to auditing and sees no reason to question the accounting firm's impartiality.
+- The company's financial reporting, including interim reports, the corporate governance report and annual report. - Compliance with the group's internal control and risk management processes and review of the overall risk analysis for the group.
+Among other things, the following functions also gave presentations/ provided information on their work: security, sustainability, communications, IT, production and logistics. - The internal pricing model and tax matters, as well as H&M's tax policy in brief. - Ernst & Young provided the committee with information on the results of its scrutiny as well as the scope of the audit.
+In addition, Ernst & Young provided information on current regulatory developments in the area of accounting.

+The auditing committee finds that it is clear which assignments Ernst & Young takes on in addition to auditing and sees no reason to question the accounting firm's impartiality.
 H&M also buys other consulting services from other accounting firms.